FRANÇAIS

 Use of 3D printed connectors to redesign full face snorkeling masks in the COVID-19 era: A preliminary technical case-study

-Profili, Jacopo, Brunet, Rafael, Dubois, Émilie L., Groenhuis, Vincent and Hof, Lucas A..
+Profili, Jacopo, Brunet, Rafael, Dubois, Émilie L., Groenhuis, Vincent et Hof, Lucas A..
 2021. « Use of 3D printed connectors to redesign full face snorkeling masks in the COVID-19 era: A preliminary technical case-study ».
 Annals of 3D Printed Medicine, vol. 3.

 Compte des citations dans Scopus : 2.